algosup/2023-2024-project-4-sportshield-team-6/documents/quality-assurance/test-cases.md

     2. Execute test cases covering each criterion to validate compliance.
     3. Document any deviations or discrepancies from the acceptance criteria.
     4. Ensure that stakeholders approve any deviations or changes.
-- Expected result: The system should meet all predefined acceptance criteria, ensuring that it fulfills the users' requirements and expectations.
+- Expected result: The system should meet all predefined acceptance criteria, ensuring that it fulfills the requirements and expectations of stakeholders.
 - Actual result: [To be filled]
 - Status: Pending testing
 - Priority: High
 - Assigned to: QA
+- Recovery steps: If the system fails to meet acceptance criteria, identify areas of non-compliance, address deficiencies, and retest.

+---

 - Test case ID: 31
-- Test case name: Test post-release
+- Test case name: Test disaster recovery procedures
-- Test case description: This test case monitors the system's performance and gathers user feedback after release.
+- Test case description: This test case verifies the effectiveness of disaster recovery procedures in restoring system functionality after a catastrophic event.
 - Test steps:
-    1. Monitor system performance metrics, including response time, error rates, and resource utilization.
-    2. Gather user feedback through surveys, reviews, and direct communication channels.
-    3. Analyze collected data to identify areas for improvement or issues requiring attention.
-    4. Prioritize and address identified issues or improvements based on severity and user impact.
-- Expected result: The system's performance should remain stable, and user feedback should indicate satisfaction or highlight areas for enhancement.
+    1. Simulate a catastrophic event such as a server failure, data center outage, or natural disaster.
+    2. Initiate the disaster recovery procedures specified in the contingency plan.
+    3. Verify the restoration of system functionality and data integrity after the recovery process.
+    4. Test failover mechanisms to ensure seamless transition to backup systems or infrastructure.
+    5. Assess the recovery time objective (RTO) and recovery point objective (RPO) to determine if they align with business requirements.
+- Expected result: The disaster recovery procedures should enable the timely recovery of system functionality and data, minimizing downtime and data loss in the event of a catastrophic failure.
 - Actual result: [To be filled]
 - Status: Pending testing
 - Priority: High
 - Assigned to: QA
+- Recovery steps: If disaster recovery procedures are ineffective, refine the contingency plan and recovery processes, and retest.